 When I got married, there was no doubt-free guarantee that it was the right decision.
 I knew I wanted to marry.
 It turned out to be a good decision.
 My wife tells me all men marry up, so maybe that explains it!
 But there was no guarantee.

 When I left Ipswich to come to the Gold Coast for work, I thought it was the right decision.
 I believed it was a good place for us to move to, for me to start a new job, but there was no guarantee.

-Not long ago, I was talking with someone who said, “I wish I could have faith like you, but I just can’t”.
+Not long ago, I was talking with someone who said, “I wish I could have faith like you”.
 The idea behind this is that some people have faith and some people don’t.
-Or that some live only by what can be proven, by rational, logical, ideas and other people live by faith.
-The idea that some live by faith and others don’t is not true.
+Or perhaps that some live only by what can be proven, by rational, logical, ideas and other people live by faith.
+The idea that some live by faith and others don’t is just not true.
 Every human being lives by faith.

 For example, this week, and I had been preoccupied by writing and when I walked outside it was a fabulous day!
 The sky was blue, there was a warm breeze and the sun was shining.
 I thought to myself “It is great to be alive”!

 Now if you try to prove the statement “It is good to be alive” and if you wait to believe it until a physicist, or a biologist, or a mathematician proves it, then you might as well go back inside, because it cannot be proved.
 It is a basic conviction like the belief that children should get lots of love, that human beings are all equal.
 These are beliefs that cannot be proven in a scientific or mathematical or even by logic, but there are, I believe, good reasons we believe they are true.

 Part of why I believe in the Christian faith is that the writers of the Bible tell us that the reason we ought to believe that it is good to be alive is that when God was at work in creation, He spoke, and said that it was good.
 So at those moments when we’re aware life is good, it is not just a survival instinct.
 It is the way things are.